Advertiser Disclosure

 • Only ride in marked taxi cabs.

-• When in doubt of your destination or the safety of a neighborhood, take a cab (especially late at night).
+• When in doubt about your destination or the safety of a neighborhood, take a cab or call a ride-sharing service (especially late at night).

-• Many business districts are desolate at night — keep this in mind when deciding whether to walk or take a cab.
+• Many business districts are desolate at night — consider this when deciding whether to walk or take a cab.

-• During peak times, the subway can be very crowded.
-If you can’t avoid travel during these times, be aware of your bags at all times.
+• The subway can be very crowded during peak times.
+If you can’t avoid traveling during these times, always be aware of your bags.

-• If taking the subway late at night, stand near the “During off hours trains stop here” sign or in view of the MetroCard booth.
-Ride in cars with more people and preferably in the conductor’s car (you will see him look out the window of the train when it stops).
+• If taking the subway late at night, stand near the “During off hours trains stop here” sign or the stationmaster booth where you can.
+Ride in cars with more people and preferably in the conductor’s car (you will see them look out the train window when it stops — it’s usually right in the middle of the train).

 At Your Hotel